by Sheyla A. Delgado, Kwan-Lamar Blount-Hill, Marissa Mandala, and Jeffrey A. Butts

 Perceptions of Safety

-The research team found some unexpected results when examining the relationships between perceptions of safety and violent behavior.
 Almost 9 out of 10 survey respondents reported feeling safe in their neighborhoods and homes at all times of the day.
-The association between perceptions of safety and willingness to use violence was positive.
-As a respondent’s level of safety increased, so did willingness to use violence.
-To further explore this finding, the research team tested the association between the number of guns seen in the past twelve months and safety.
-Surprisingly, there was a modest (.30) and positive correlation.
-In other words, the more guns respondents reported seeing in the past year, the safer they felt.
-Prior studies have shown that the need for protection is a major motivating factor for carrying a weapon (Wilkinson 2001).
-Individuals living in environments with high levels of gun violence should be expected to have a greater likelihood of being armed than those living in crime free neighborhoods.
-The study will continue to explore this finding.
+The association between perceptions of safety and willingness to use violence was in the expected direction.
+As a respondent’s level of safety increased, their willingness to use violence decreased.
+Studies show that need for protection is a major motivating factor for carrying a weapon (Wilkinson 2001).
+Individuals living in environments with high levels of gun violence have a greater likelihood of being armed than those living in crime free neighborhoods.

 Exposure to Gun Violence